Tree preservation orders

 What are Tree Preservation Orders?

 Tree Preservation Orders (TPOs) are used to protect selected trees and woodlands if their removal would have a significant impact on the environment and its enjoyment by the public.
 Priority for Tree Preservation Orders is generally given to trees which are considered to be under threat: for example, where development is proposed.
-This means that many mature trees in Wandsworth are not protected from removal.

 How do we decide if a tree should be preserved?